NormanLo4319/Data_Mining_Bank_Marketing_Data/README.md

 # Data_Mining_Bank_Marketing_Data
 This repository covers the use of different data mining models to predict response of potential consumers.

+The final model is also depolyed via Heroku as an API for prediction.